matemiberry/legotekka/README.md

 # LEGOTEKKA
-Insignificant LEGO builder for children with developmental delay, for PC and Mobile
+Insignificant mobile LEGO builder for children with developmental delay